-The dispute between nurses and the government has been put aside for the moment.
-There are discussions of a deal for a pay rise for over one million NHS staff, including nurses, midwives, security guards and cleaners.
+The dispute between nurses and the government has been put aside for the moment with hopes of settling on a pay rise for over one million NHS staff, including nurses, midwives, security guards and cleaners.

-If the Royal College of Nursing (RCN) will accept the proposal, Agenda for Change members will receive a non-consolidated 2% pay rise for 2022 and 2023, and a permanent 5% rise for the financial year of 2023/24.
+If the Royal College of Nursing (RCN) accepts the proposal, Agenda for Change members will receive a non-consolidated 2% pay rise for 2022 and 2023, and a permanent 5% rise for the financial year of 2023/24.

 Even if the strikes are suspended for now, not everyone is happy with this deal.
 Harry Eccles, a clinical nurse specialist, told the Guardian: “It’s an insulting offer.
 It goes nowhere near what we set out to achieve.
 The job of nurses like me is to speak to our colleagues across the United Kingdom, across different unions to say we need to reject this.”